UNDP-Data/geohub/documentation/docs/dashboards/electricity.md

 There are three ways to explore electricity access after clicking **START EXPLORING** in the dashboard:

+--

-- Explore the evolution of electricity access at administrative level;
+- Electricity access data at district, province and country level
-- View electricity access data;
-- Analayse bivariate data for wealth and access to electricity.
+- High resolution electricity access data for the past and future
+- Relationship between electricity access and other indicators (e.g. wealth)

 --